mstephen19/threadz/README.md

 > **Note:** The function under the **worker** property doesn't have to be defined right within the `declare()` function.
 It can be imported from elsewhere.

+> **Note:** Declaration functions can also be asynchronous and return promises, which will be awaited within the worker.

+> **Note:** Unfortunately, declaration functions cannot accept generic types.

 ## ThreadzAPI

 The `declare()` function returns an instance of `ThreadzAPI`, off of which your workers can be called.
 During initialization, declaration functions are mapped into the `threadzAPI.workers` property, where they can be referenced by the names used in the original declarations.
 Using the declarations in the above section, this code would be valid: